LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Euclid-numbers.md

 ```
 Note the use of a `LAST` phaser to print the result right before exiting the loop.
 This is a bit cleaner and clearer than what I sometimes tend to do in such cases: `say $prod + 1 and last unless ...`, to avoid creating a new conditional block.

-[Jaldhar M. Vyas](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-012/jaldhar-h-vyas/perl6/ch-1.p6) apparently did not know at the time of the challenge that Perl 6 has a built-in (very fast) `is-prime` function, as he implemented his own `isPrime` subroutine.
+[Jaldhar H. Vyas](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-012/jaldhar-h-vyas/perl6/ch-1.p6) apparently did not know at the time of the challenge that Perl 6 has a built-in (very fast) `is-prime` function, as he implemented his own `isPrime` subroutine.
 Or perhaps he simply wanted to solve that himself as part of the challenge.
 Otherwise, he also implemented `for` loop computing each primorial from the previous one:

 ``` Perl6
 my $primorial = 1;